MDC reminds hunters of hunter orange requirements

 Hunters are not required to wear hunter orange if:

 Firearms deer season runs Nov.
 14-24.
 The late youth portion is Nov.
 27-29, followed by the antlerless portion Dec.
 4-6.
 The elk firearms portion is Dec.
 12-20.
 The alternative methods portion for deer runs Dec.
 26 through Jan.
-5, 2021.
-Archery season runs Nov.
+5. Archery season runs now through Nov.
+13 and Nov.
 25 through Jan.
-15, 2021.
-Hunters can find more information about hunting seasons at https://huntfish.mdc.mo.gov/ or by reading MDC’s 2020 Fall Deer & Turkey Hunting Regulations & Information booklet at https://short.mdc.mo.gov/ZXv.
+15. Hunters can find more information about hunting seasons at https://huntfish.mdc.mo.gov/ or by reading MDC’s 2020 Fall Deer & Turkey Hunting Regulations & Information booklet at https://short.mdc.mo.gov/ZXv.

 Be the first to know